 Target identification

-The application allows users to submit product reviews with a customizable “Display name” field.
-This field lets users choose how their name appears on reviews instead of defaulting to their email address.
+The application lets users submit product reviews with a customizable “Display name” field.
+Instead of defaulting to their email address, users pick how their name shows up on reviews.

-The admin panel includes a “Review Moderation” section at /admin/reviews where administrators can view and filter all reviews by author.
-The filter is implemented as a dropdown populated with distinct author names from the database.
+The admin panel has a “Review Moderation” section at /admin/reviews where admins can view and filter all reviews by author.
+The filter is a dropdown populated with distinct author names from the database.

 Understanding second-order injection

-In a traditional (first-order) SQL injection, the payload is executed at the point of input.
-In a second-order attack, the malicious input is stored safely first and only executed later when the application reuses it in a different, unsafe context.
+In a classic (first-order) SQL injection, the payload executes at the point of input.
+In a second-order attack, the malicious input is stored safely first and only executes later when the application reuses it in a different, unsafe context.

-The key developer mistake here is assuming that data from the application’s own database is trustworthy and doesn’t need parameterization.
+The developer mistake: assuming that data from your own database is trustworthy and doesn’t need parameterization.

 Exploitation